oleung4/react-todo/README.md

 First run 'npm install' in the root directory for backend dependencies, then cd into the client folder and run 'yarn install' (or 'npm install') for react dependencies.

-To start, run 'npm server' and 'yarn start' in their respective directories.
+To start, run 'node server' and 'yarn start' in their respective directories.